 Water machines with handle-delivery let users control the force of the water coming out.

-Note: We did not include the cost of a new water jug for water refills.
-Near some water vending machines, you may find a display of empty water bottles.
-We know from experience that some plastic water bottles are much flimsier than others.
+Note: We did not include the cost of a new, empty water jug for water refills.
+We know from experience that some plastic water bottles are much flimsier than others (which is why we reused much sturdier and thoroughly cleaned apple juice jugs).

 In our table, the yellow row represents the per-gallon price.
 All of the other calculations are based on that.